OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Info.md

 # Diary

 ## POST MVP
-- [ ] Multi select imagess, average palette.
+- [ ] Multi select imagess, determine average palette needed.
     - [ ] User can easily delete/re-add images and it's dynamic
 - [ ] Vertical center to the right there is a vertical menu of Circle() colour groups.
 - [ ] Colour mapper can be better
+- [ ] Select state rectangle matches colour of selected colour group

 ## BIG BATCH TO MVP